xalaida/laravel-translatable/README.md

 ## 🔨 Making models translatable

-1. Add the `HasTranslations` trait to your models which you want to make translatable.
+- Add a trait of the strategy you want to use to your models which you want to make translatable.
+For example, the `HasTranslations` trait.

 ```php
 <?php